Now that we know that Port Washington has the worst data center deal in the state, let’s take a look at another: Beaver Dam.

 The tax revenue also gets a schedule that lines up with the construction schedule.
 Each tax year is as follows:

 Before you Beaver Dammers (btw, just what is the right way to identify a resident of your fair town?
 Beavers?
 Dam Beavers?
 Dam Beaver Dammers?) start planning your summer town party, remember that it's TID money, not your money.
 You can't touch it until the TID closes.
-And anyway, we need to see how realistic the assumptions are first.
-Before we do that, though, let's look at the "money page" where costs and revenue are put together and you can see the pot of gold awaiting you.
+Let's look at the "money page" where costs and revenue are put together.
+It will show us when the earliest possible close date is.
+There’s a pot of gold awaiting you.

-This looks rather good, maybe even worth voting yes for … well, assuming there were no other problems like destroying pristine land, impact on energy costs, etc. If you aren't a numbers nerd, the first column after the year is the amount of tax payment the TID gets every year (the revenue).
+If you aren't a numbers nerd, the first column after the year is the amount of tax payment the TID gets every year (the revenue).
 The next 4 columns are the TID's expenses.
 Take the revenue, subtract the expense, and you get an annual balance.
 Red means expenses exceeded revenue.
 Black means revenue exceeded expense.
 Black is good.
 Red early on is expected.
-When you switch from red to black is important.

 A Closer Look